On groups with Schottky set boundary: Incidence graphs for topological Schottky sets

 \begin{proof} We will use the same notation introduced in Section~\ref{sec:blow} for the proof of Theorem~\ref{thm:blowup}: $Y$ is the complement of the union of pairs $K$ of closed horoballs attached to each rank-1 parabolic point $p$ and $\hat{Y}$ its completion after blowing-up, so that there is a natural quotient map $\pi:\hat{Y}\longrightarrow \Bar{Y}$.
-Let $\Gamma_T=\Gamma \cap Y$ and let us consider its closure $\Gamma_T'$ in $\hat{Y}$.
-This graph is disjoint from the limit set, and each edge is cut into two pieces by a Jordan domain $D=\pi^{-1}(K)$, $K\in\CCC$.
-We may then connect both sides of the edge in $D$ to reconstruct a graph $\Gamma'$ isomorphic to $\Gamma$ which will now be disjoint from the limit set.
+Let us consider $\Gamma$ as a subset of $S^2$, cf. Def.
+6.1, and let $\Gamma_T=\Gamma \cap Y$ and let $\Gamma_T'$ be its closure in $\hat{Y}$.
+This graph is disjoint from the limit set, and each edge is cut into two pieces by a Jordan domain $D$ bounded by the circle $\pi^{-1}(K)$, $K\in\CCC$.
+We may then connect both sides of the edge of $\Gamma'_T$ in $D$ to reconstruct a graph $\Gamma'$ isomorphic to $\Gamma$ which will now be disjoint from the limit set.

 Let us observe that this edge separates in $\overline{D}$ the preimages of the parabolic point, so that any cycle in $\Gamma'$ separates the limit set.
 By construction each connected component of the new ordinary set contains a component of $\Gamma'$ (which might be reduced to a single point).
 To see there is at most one, we may proceed by contradiction as follows: if two components of $\Gamma'$ belonged to the same component of $\hat{\Omega}_G$, we could consider a curve joining them in $Y$: a contradiction. \end{proof}